 Little Landscapes

-Nature.
-Stories.
-The natural world offers so many delicate things to observe, collect, and play with.
+Nature offers so many delicate things to observe, collect, and play with.
 Leaves, river pebbles, sea shells.
-What did you collect as a child?
-Does your little one collect things now, too?

 The work is informed by Schema Learning theory, with a particular focus on enclosure, enveloping, positioning, and connection.
-These concepts are naturally present in your child’s play.
-These schemas are seamlessly embedded into the structure of the performance to engage your little ones intuitively.
+These concepts are naturally present in child’s play.
+These schemas are seamlessly embedded into the structure of the performance to engage little ones intuitively.

-PAST SEASONS
+SEASONS

 Wellington City Libraries (work-in-progress showings)